Bharath Reddy (cricketer): Tour of England

 Reddy toured England with an Indian Schools XI in July and August 1973, scoring a century against a Midland Counties schools team.
 He made his first-class debut a few weeks later for Vazir Sultan Tobacco Colts XI at the age of 18, captaining a team of nine other first-class debutants.
 In quick succession he then kept wicket for Rest of India in the Irani Cup and for South Zone in the Duleep Trophy before making his Ranji Trophy debut for Tamil Nadu, all before the end of 1973.
 Before the 1973–74 season was out he had also played two first-class matches for an Indian XI against Rest of India, and made a short tour of Sri Lanka with an Indian team as the reserve wicket-keeper to Pochiah Krishnamurthy, playing in the match against Sri Lanka Board President's XI.

 Neither Reddy nor Krishnamurthy succeeded Farokh Engineer when he retired from Test cricket shortly afterwards, however, the selectors preferring Syed Kirmani.
 Reddy kept wicket in one of the three matches India played against Sri Lanka in 1975–76, and as Kirmani's deputy he toured Australia in 1977–78 and Pakistan in 1978–79.
 He got his chance in Test cricket when Kirmani was dropped and Reddy toured England as the first-choice wicket-keeper in 1979.
 He played in all four Tests in a series that India lost one-nil, but was not impressive.
 Reddy toured Australia and New Zealand as Kirmani's deputy in 1980–81 without playing a Test.

 International career

 He played three One Day Internationals between 1978 and 1981, against Pakistan, Australia and New Zealand.

 His best season with the bat was 1981–82, when he made 326 runs at 32.60 with three fifties, including his highest career score of 88 against Kerala.

 He captained Tamil Nadu from 1982–83 to 1985–86.
 Against Kerala in 1982–83 he took six catches in the second innings and eight in the match.

 After cricket

 After retiring from cricket, Reddy worked for Chemplast.
 He also helped to run cricket training camps in Chennai, where he discovered Indian Test players Dinesh Karthik and Lakshmipathy Balaji.

 Personal life

-His daughter Sriya Reddy, an actress in South Indian films, married film producer Vikram Krishna in 2008.
+He is married to Gitanjali Reddy, with whom he has two daughters—Deepti and Sriya.
+The younger daughter, Sriya Reddy, is an actress.